 Collect for Stripe: Best Overall Payment App for Stripe

 We chose Collect for Stripe as the best overall app for collecting Stripe Payments because of its versatility.
 It not only allows you to accept payments but also set taxes and service fees and create custom receipts.
-Don’t like Collect’s default blue color?
+Don’t like Collect for Stripe’s default blue color?
 You can even change that.
 It takes you straight from log in to payment, as opposed to a dashboard view, like Charge.

 As a certified Stripe Partner, Collect for Stripe does a lot of interacting with Stripe.
 For example, subscriptions need to be set up in Stripe but can be sold through the app.
 It can also sync customer and inventory information with Stripe and across all your apps that use Collect.
 It has a test mode so you can try it out without worry.